mwunsch/rumoji/README.md

 # Rumoji

-This is a tool to convert Emoji UTF-8 into the codes used by http://www.emoji-cheat-sheet.com/ and back again.
+This is a tool to convert Emoji Unicode codepoints into the human-friendly codes used by http://www.emoji-cheat-sheet.com/ and back again.

 Why would you want to do this?
 Read this blog post: http://mwunsch.tumblr.com/post/34721548842/we-need-to-talk-about-emoji